amizz/Whatsapp-Direct-Messaging-API/README.md

 # Whatsapp Direct Messaging API
 This API allows user to create a hyperlink to their whatsapp account without the needs to save the number.
+The API will open Whatsapp application using web or mobile based on the device.

 It's more like 'Click to Whatsapp' thingy.
 Have fun!

 ## Installation